wb-gs507938/mysql/intl.en-US/API Reference/API Reference/Read/Write splitting/Apply for a read/write splitting address.md

 The following conditions must be met, or the operation fails:

+-   The database proxy function is enabled for the instance.
 -   The master instance is running.

 -   No migration tasks is ongoing.